ashalaby86/ashalaby.github.io/README.md

 - Prioritizing Mathematics learning by leading curriculum development, supporting the instructors, and fostering a collaborative and innovative learning environment.

-**Mathematics teacher at Secondery  @ Ministry of Education and Higher Education Qatar (_December 2009 -Sep 2016_)** -Incorporating Excel and data analytics skills empowered me, particularly when instructing subjects like calculus, statistics, linear algebra, and geometry, to make data-driven decisions, personalize learning, and improve student outcomes
+**Mathematics teacher at Secondery  @ Ministry of Education and Higher Education Qatar (_December 2009 -Sep 2016_)** -Incorporating Excel and data analytics skills empowered me, particularly when instructing subjects like calculus, statistics, linear algebra, and geometry, to make data-driven decisions, personalize Learning, and improve student outcomes

 ## Projects
 ### Using Qatar E-learning website (_Under prosessing_)